This Web Page is: King Edward's School (Last revised 1/2/09)

 prayers and formal occasions.

-contrast from my tiny previous school could not have been greater.
-To a small eleven-year-old somewhat lacking
+could not have been greater.
+To a small

-in self-confidence the sheer size was bewildering and I duly got lost on my
+eleven-year-old somewhat lacking in self-confidence the sheer size was

-first day when searching for room 72.
+bewildering and I duly got lost on my first day when searching for room

-New boys were known as “Sherrings” (a contraction of “Fresh Herrings”),
+72. New boys were known as “Sherrings”

-which could occasionally be a term of mild abuse when used by boys who had
+(a contraction of “Fresh Herrings”), which could occasionally be a term of mild

-risen to the dignified height of the second year.
-On arrival at K.E.S., I was placed with 22
+year.
+On arrival at K.E.S., I was

-Cork.
-It was good to have an ally in
+whose surname was Cork.
+It was good to

-those early days, but Cork’s family were to move away after a few years and he
+have an ally in those early days, but Cork’s family were to move away after a few

-vanished from my modest circle: the last
+years and he vanished from my modest circle:

-I heard was that he made something of a name for himself in Jazz circles!
-Our form master in Shell ‘C’ was Mr L.K.J.
-Cooke,
+the last I heard was that he made something of a name for himself in

-a kindly man with a velvet toned voice and a leisurely speech delivery.
-In consequence, unkind schoolboys had
+‘C’ was Mr L.K.J.
+Cooke, a kindly man with a velvet toned voice and a leisurely

-life.
+into school life.

 In accordance with tradition at boys’ schools we all called each

 other by our surnames.
-(See panel below).
+(See

-If two or more boys shared the same surname they were known by their
+shared the same surname they were known by their initials: in my year the Smiths were D.B., G.M., and

-D.B., G.M., and R.J., always known thus.
+R.J., always known thus.
+Christian

-lasting friendships were formed, usually in the later years of one’s school
+friendships were formed, usually in the later years of one’s school

 career.
 Meanwhile, if, in the first